fayaoliu/fayaoliu.github.io/index.md

 **Research themes**
 - 3D vision and scene understanding
-- Generative models (diffusion) for 3D / multi-modal generation
+- Generative models for 3D / multi-modal generation
 - Structured representation learning from images and videos
 - Generative world modelling for simulation and forecasting